bitboxer/manpages/README.md

 called [ronn](https://github.com/rtomayko/ronn#readme).
 Ronn uses a modified variant of markdown as source file.
 More details about the format can be found [here](https://github.com/rtomayko/ronn/blob/master/man/ronn-format.7.ronn).
+In the newest version [kramdown](http://kramdown.gettalong.org/converter/man.html) also is able to generate man pages.

 Make sure the resulting manpage is in a folder called `man` in the root of the gem.
 Files stored in that directory will automatically be exposed to the